BenyH/Shield.Docs/docs/deploymentguide.rst

 For an Ericom Shield production system, you can install using either a Vagrant file or Installation script.
 It’s recommended to use the Installation script (detailed below).

 All deployment options install a dedicated service that first installs Ericom Shield on the machine from scratch.
 Once done, the service can be used to stop and restart the containers.
-In addition, Ericom Shield includes an Auto-

-Update feature to ensure it is always up to date with the latest release.
+In addition, Ericom Shield includes an Auto-Update feature to ensure it is always up to date with the latest release.
 The auto update feature checks for updates each time it is started.

 **********